ersiner/osx-env-sync/README.md

 If you want to automate this two step process with a script, download and make it executable (assuming you have a `~/bin` directory and its on your `$PATH` as in the example above):

-`curl https://raw.githubusercontent.com/ersiner/osx-env-sync/master/osx-env-sync.sh -o ~/bin/osx-env-sync-now.sh`
+`curl https://raw.githubusercontent.com/ersiner/osx-env-sync/master/osx-env-sync.sh -o ~/bin/osx-env-sync-now`

-`chmod +x ~/bin/osx-env-sync-now.sh`
+`chmod +x ~/bin/osx-env-sync-now`

 And run the script whenever you want to reload your environment variables:

-`osx-env-sync-now.sh`
+`osx-env-sync-now`

 Finally make sure that you relaunch your already running applications (including Terminal.app) to make them aware of the changes.